ernestns/dailydocs.dev/docs/implementation-strategy.md

 - define retention for daily, weekly, and monthly backups
 - document how to inspect timer logs and restore from an uploaded backup

-## Backlog: Optional AI Review Layer
+## Next: Quality Review Loop

-AI can later augment deterministic classification or scoring, but should not be foundational to the first pipeline.
+The next pipeline work should improve how DailyDocs identifies high-quality documentation pages.

-Good AI boundary:
+Good review boundary:

 ```text
 candidate metadata + bounded excerpt -> structured review decision
 ```

-Bad AI boundary:
+Bad review boundary:

 ```text
 find all good docs for this topic
 ```

+Quality review should prioritize:

+- foundational pages
+- practical impact
+- canonical sources
+- unique insight

+The admin UI should make accepted and rejected candidates easy to compare so the rubric can be tuned from real examples.

 Definition of done is intentionally deferred.